About Floral

 Frequently Asked Questions

 To register to vote in Floral, Arkansas, residents can register online through the Arkansas Secretary of State's website, by mail, or in person at the Independence County elections office.
 Arkansas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Arkansas Secretary of State's voter lookup tool.
-For local municipal elections in Floral, contact the Independence County Clerk's office for schedules and ballot information.
+For local county and state elections (Floral is an unincorporated community in Independence County and does not hold municipal elections), contact the Independence County Clerk's office for schedules and ballot information.

 Property records for Floral, Arkansas are maintained by the Independence County Assessor's Office and the Independence County Circuit Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Independence County, including parcels in Floral.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Independence County Circuit Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Arkansas counties provide online property record searches through their county websites.
-For in-person requests, visit the Independence County offices at the county courthouse.
 The Independence County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Floral, Arkansas residents are available through both county and state offices.
 The Arkansas Department of Health, Division of Vital Records, located in Little Rock, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Arkansas.
 Orders can be placed online, by mail, or in person.
 Locally, the Independence County Clerk's office issues marriage licenses and maintains marriage records for Independence County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.